voboda/ephemerant/README.md

 This mechanism is opt-in and zero knowledge, so the user can choose to join or not at any point.
 If they join, no personal information is needed, they simply share a common key with others on their path, **an ephemerant key** that represents each ephemeral cohort.

 Paths are created through recursively-referenced Links objects, which each contain a URL and reference to the previous Link.
 (The URL can be substituted for any other data referencing a user event.)
 Those Paths are recorded off-chain with zk-SNARKS, and verified on-chain on the Mina Blockchain.
 Common areas for communication (created by the shared ephemerant key) are therefore completely generative.
 When Paths span internet locations hosted by different parties, they are even unpredictable and unknowable to hosts.
+Since the ephemerant keys are generated from these paths, they create spaces that only be found by users themselves.

 ### Use cases